 • Used to front The Fever, a pop punk fusion band (2006-2011).

 • Fluent in English + Spanish + Spanglish.

 • Managed and ran her own empanada truck for six years until it was stolen.

 • Raised in a traditional Puerto Rican, Roman Catholic household.

 • Shares a close relationship with her father and easily claims that he's her favorite.

 • An out of the closet sci-fi nerd, Carmen isn't shy about her love of Dr. Who, Firefly, The Twilight Zone, or The X-files.

-• Gregarious as a coping mechanism for anxieties rooted in memory preservation and fears relating to the intimacy of various types of her relationships, although naturally quiet and reserved, she thrusts herself out into the world.
+• Gregarious as a coping mechanism for anxieties rooted in memory preservation and fears relating to the intimacy of various types of her relationships, although naturally quiet and reserved.

 • A sincere lover of music, there isn't much she won't at least give a fair first listen to, even if it's in the scope of genres she doesn't typically find herself attracted to.